LineageOS/lineage_wiki/pages/libvirt-qemu.md

 {% include alerts/tip.html content="For ARMv8 devices, either `virtio_arm64` or `virtio_arm64only` would work (with hardware acceleration).
 The main difference is, the `virtio_arm64only` target does not support 32-bit only applications or tools." %}

+## Start the build

+Time to start building!

-Now, build the installation image:
+To build the installation image:
 ```
 m espimage-install
 ```